 Mount all of the sink hardware

-Following the manufacturers’ instructions, mount the faucet and drain assemblies to the drop-in sink.
-Be certain to apply a bead of plumber's putty to the underside of the drain in order to provide a watertight seal.
+Following the sink manufacturers’ instructions, mount the faucet and drain assemblies to the drop-in sink.
+Be certain to apply a bead of sealant to the underside of the drain in order to provide a watertight seal.
 Wipe away any excess sealant before it begins to cure.

-Before applying any sealant, place the sink with the drain and faucet assemblies into the opening to ensure it fit.
-Position the sink in its absolute final location and mark several guide points around the sink and countertop with a light pencil.
+Before applying caulk or sealant, place the sink with the drain and faucet assemblies into the opening to ensure it fits.
+Position the sink in its absolute final location and mark several guide points around the sink and countertop with a light-colored pencil.

 Lower sink into the opening

 Carefully lower the sink back into the opening and align it with the pencil guides.
 Press the sink down firmly to spread the sealant and form a watertight seal between the sink and the countertop.

 Wipe away any excess sealant with a clean, dry cloth before it begins to skin—within two to five minutes.
 Allow the sealant to cure completely before connecting the plumbing supplies and drain.
 Advanced Silicone 2 Kitchen & Bath sealant will typically cure in 24 hours.

 Once the sealant has completely cured, follow the sink manufacturer's instructions for completing the attachment of all of the plumbing components.

 Want more helpful DIY home improvement information?
 Check out more of our projects and how-to’s here.